zephinzer/continuously-delivering-full-stack-javascript/src/slides.md

 ## process management
 #### log everything, and log to stdout

-- logging precedes security
-- keeps application stateless
+- keeps application stateless (no files)
 - allows for logs to be collated by process manager/container orchestrator
 - do logs filtering from logs collator
 ___